Private Water Supplies

 What is the law relating to private water supplies?

 The Private Water Supplies (England) Regulations 2016 require local authorities to monitor the quality of private water supplies to ensure compliance with the UK drinking water standards.
+If you are on a private water supply which is shared with others then the supply owner should already be in contact with us for regular testing.

 Keeping your private water supply safe